franzheffa/franz-heffa-blogr-nextjs-prisma/README.md

 ## Disclaimer

-This repository is for demonstrative purposes only and is not an officially supported Google product.
+This repository is for demonstrative purposes only and is not an officially supported Google product .

 ## Terms of Service

 The agent-starter-pack templating CLI and the templates in this starter pack leverage Google Cloud APIs.
 When you use this starter pack, you'll be deploying resources in your own Google Cloud project and will be responsible for those resources.
-Please review the [Google Cloud Service Terms](https://cloud.google.com/terms/service-terms) for details on the terms of service associated with these APIs.
+Please review the [Google Cloud Service Terms](https://cloud.google.com/terms/service-terms) for details on the terms of service associated with these APIs .